MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 ### Create an item on a task

-To create a new item for a specific task, first select the task by clicking on it.
+To create a new item for a specific task, first select the task by selecting on it.
 Then, select on the clip icon located on the task, and select **New item** to open the item creation panel for creating a new item.

 :::image type="content" source="./media/taskflows-overview/image24.png" alt-text="Alttext15":::